• Skip to content

 The Ratings Schedule groups disabilities into categories, such as “the cardiovascular system” and “mental disorders.”
 Within each category, the VA has a schedule of ratings for specific diagnoses, with ratings awarded based on particular symptoms.
 A veteran must have those symptoms to qualify for that rating.

-When rating a disability, the VA will first look to the category that your disability falls under, such as the musculoskeletal system, and then will find your diagnosis.
+When rating a disability, the VA will first look at the category that your disability falls under, such as the musculoskeletal system, and then will find your diagnosis.
 Then the VA will select the diagnostic code that best fits your symptoms presented, leading to a disability rating.

 Reading the Disability Compensation Schedule